An Apache Struts Vulnerability You Really Need to Fix

 Furthermore, although a fix was released on March 10th, all evidence shows that the vulnerability is still exploited in the wild.
 The Government of Canada confirmed on March 13th that some of its servers were breached by attackers making use of the Apache Struts flaw.

-How Does CVE-2017-5638 Work?
+How does CVE-2017-5638 work?

 According to Apache, the vulnerability exists in the Jakarta Multipart parser.
 When an invalid value is placed in the Content-Type header, an exception is thrown.
 The exception is used to display the error to the user.
 An attacker can exploit this vulnerability to escape the data scope into the execution scope through the Content-Type header.